monicag-gupta/SirionChamps2026/README.md

               Skills(sName, eid)
               Team(eid, pid)

-microservicesPrj.zip: This contains all the microservices
+microservicesPrj.zip: This contains all the microservices.
+                      microservices-one and microservices-two : they are just examples done to learn microservices microservices-three : create
+                      microservices-four : read
+                      microservices-five : update
+                      microservices-six : delete
+                      microservices-seven : feign Client